-- 7050. (a) The superior court has exclusive jurisdiction in proceedings under this division. - (b) The superior court has concurrent jurisdiction of the following: - (1) Actions and proceedings by or against creditors or debtors of the decedent or estate. - (2) Other actions and proceedings involving the estate or the personal representative and third persons.
+- (b) The superior court having jurisdiction of the decedent's estate has concurrent jurisdiction of the following: - (1) Actions and proceedings by or against creditors or debtors of the decedent or estate. - (2) Other actions and proceedings involving the estate or the personal representative and third persons.